 Narrowing down the menu to only a few choices was tough, but we muddled through.
 John started out with a cool, mouthwatering Watermelon Gazpacho with a creamy, sweet hill of Louisiana jumbo lump crab piled in the center and garnished with a sprig of fresh mint.
 I chose the Seared Shrimp with summer squash and chili oil and we both lovingly soaked up the remaining sauce on my plate with thick slices of warm ciabatta.
 Take that Chicken of the Sea!

 For my entree I chose to replenish my iron with a Top Cut Ribeye seasoned with sea salt and extra virgin olive oil.
 My tender and juicy, sliced steak was served with a large pile of their addictive French fries and pimenton aioli for dipping.
 Yes, I dipped some steak bites in there as well!
 John ordered Curried Jumbo Shrimp with creamed corn.
 The spicy, earthy flavor of the shrimp went perfectly with the sweet creamed corn for such a delicious combination, let me tell you, I was a wee bit jealous.

 We finished off this most perfect dinner with an utterly decadent dessert created by one of my favorite pastry chefs, Rhonda Ruckman.
 This time, the magic consisted of a delicate Apple Galette topped with caramelized frozen custard and drizzled with a thick caramel sauce.
 We had died and gone to heaven.

 This was the second birthday I’d celebrated at Herbsaint and I believe it is fast becoming a tradition.
 Do you see me complaining?
-Well, to be perfectly honest, I did complain a bit that night, but it was only because I had going home.
+Well, to be perfectly honest, I did complain a bit that night, but it was only because I had to go home.